 So, now that we have a well-rounded idea of why selling to existing customers is incredibly important, let’s dive into how to actually do it.

-How To Sell More To Your Existing Customers
+Selling Techniques So You Can Sell More To Existing Customers

-In the following section, we’ll discuss the main tenets of generating more sales from your existing customer base:
+In the following section, we’ll discuss the selling techniques you can use to generate more sales from your existing customer base:

 - Be Proactive and Responsive